drklee3/COEN177L/lab4/README.md

    The page's referenced "bit" is changed to 1 if previously 0.
 No changes if the page is already referenced.

 While the implementation can be done similar to previous methods with an extension of FIFO, it would also run into the same overhead of unnecessary shifts and page removals.
-To work around this, the clock algorithm was used instead with the same functionality of second chance with a circular vector / array.
+To work around this, the clock algorithm was used instead with the same functionality of second chance with a circular vector / array with each page having the member fields page number and referenced.
 If the memory is full and a page request results in a page fault, the memory is looped until a page is found with the referenced bit set to 0 (or the reference bool set to false in this case) while resetting any pages that are referenced.
 The found page is then replaced with the new page request.
 If the page request refers to a page already in memory, the page's referenced bit / bool is simply set to 1 / true.

 ## Results